Hero image desktop Hero image mobile

 4. Storing carbon in the land

-5. Using high-quality feed to improve productivity and reduce emissions.
+5. Using high-quality feed to improve productivity and reduce emissions intensity.

 Did you know?

-3. Feed additives such as red seaweed can significantly reduce methane emissions from cattle.
-In a recent study, cattle that ate Asparagopsis produced 80+% less methane.
-(Source)
+2. Feed additives such as Bovaer can reduce methane emissions from cattle.

-1 Data analysed from 2020 National Greenhouse Gas Inventory
+1 Data analysed from 2021 National Greenhouse Gas Inventory and 2021 Greenhouse gas footprint of the red meat industry